-Once you decide to enroll in DROP your monthly retirement benefit is calculated based upon your service and benefit levels as of the date you entered the DROP.
-Your monthly retirement benefit is computed based on your three highest years of earnings.
+Once you decide to enroll into DROP your monthly retirement benefit is calculated based upon your service and benefit levels as of the date you entered the DROP.
+Your monthly retirement benefit is computed based on the two (2) highest of the last five (5) years of earnings immediately preceding participation in the DROP.
 Any additional service, benefit enhancements or raises occurring after entry into the DROP will not be utilized in the computation of your monthly retirement benefit.